Homeless Housing Assistance Program (HHAP)

 HHAP is the sole program of the Homeless Housing Assistance Corporation (HHAC), a public benefit corporation established as a subsidiary of NYS Homes and Community Renewal.
 HHAC has an annual competitive request for proposals (RFP) process that stays open throughout the year until all the funding is allocated.

-The project must remain in service for a term of up to 25 years.
+The project must remain in service for a term of at least 25 years.

-HHAP funds can only be awarded for units in a building that houses homeless people.
+HHAP funds can only be awarded for units in a building that house homeless or formerly homeless households.
 Applicants should not apply if the project is not ready to begin development activities.
 No single sponsoring organization can receive more than 25% of the funds available in a fiscal year.
 No single geographic region can receive more than 60% of the funds, unless HHAC determines it is in the best interest of the state to do so.
 For these purposes, HHAC divides New York State into three separate regions: New York City (Bronx, Brooklyn, Manhattan, Queens and Richmond), suburbs (Westchester, Nassau and Suffolk) and the rest of the state.

 HHAP can fund 100% of the capital cost, though this is more typical of projects outside New York City.
 In New York City, HHAP funding is often viewed as critical seed money or gap financing to secure capital financing for projects.